A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Theoretical model

 and \be c_\mathrm{L}=\left(5 s_\mathrm{L}+ \frac{2 - 5 s_\mathrm{L}}{r \HH} +\frac{\dot\HH}{\HH^2}-f_{\rm L}^\mathrm{evo}\right) f\, ,\quad\mbox{for}\quad \mathrm{L}=\B,\F\,. \ee The first line of Eq.~\eqref{eq:cov_theo} contains the shot-noise contribution, the second line the mixed contribution from shot noise and cosmic variance, and the last two lines contain the cosmic variance from relativistic effects.
 The covariance between different separations $d_i\neq d_j$ is included in Eq.~\eqref{eq:cov_theo}, however the covariance between different redshift bins is neglected, as is usually the case in RSD analyses since the bins are wide enough and do not overlap.

 In Fig.~\ref{fig:covariance} we plot the different contributions to the error, for the specifications shown in Table~\ref{tab:spec} (case 1).
 We see that the mixed contribution is important at all redshifts.
 At $z=0.25$ the cosmic variance from relativistic effect is relevant at large scales.
 It would even become more important in the two lowest bins of DESI, at $z=0.05$ and $z=0.15$ that we are not considering here.
-This shows that to properly estimate the covariance, one needs simulations with relativistic effects.
+This shows that to properly estimate the covariance, one needs to include relativistic effects {when constructing catalogues from simulations.
 At $z=0.35$ and $z=0.45$ the relativistic cosmic variance is completely negligible.
 At $z=0.45$ the pure shot noise contribution becomes of the same order as the mixed contribution.
 From Fig.~\ref{fig:covariance}, we see therefore that contrary to the even multipoles, that will be cosmic variance limited in the BGS, the dipole is strongly affected by shot noise at all redshifts.
 Galaxy samples with high number densities are therefore crucial to optimally measure the dipole.